OpenExecProtocol/Specification/RFC.md

 **`requirements.authorization`** (optional): Declares one or more required authorization methods.

-Each required authorization method is described as an object with the following properties:
+Each authorization method is described as an object with the following properties:

 - **`id`**: A unique identifier for the authorization method or authorization provider.
 - **`oauth2`** (optional): For tools that require OAuth 2.0-based authorization, this field contains the OAuth 2.0-specific authorization details.